 5. Abuja National Mosque in Nigeria

-The Abuja National Mosque has been open to prayers since 1984 with a gold dome made of aluminum and gold plating in some places, especially the central dome.
+The Abuja National Mosque has been open to prayers since 1984, with a gold dome made of aluminum and gold plating in some places, especially the central dome.
 Also, it is the most beautiful mosque in Africa.
-The complex includes a venue for prayer, a library, a conference room, and a teaching space.
+The complex includes a venue for prayer, a library, a conference room, and teaching space.

 6. Sultan Qaboos Grand Mosque in Oman

 The Sultan Qaboos Grand Mosque is one of the main mosques of Oman.
 Foreign artists commission the carpet inside the Sultan Qaboos Mosque in the city of Muscat.
 With a magnificent interior as well as white marble outside, Sultan Qaboos is definitely on the list of beautiful mosques in the world.
 In fact, at night, its dome can bees seen from afar, attracting prayers to it.

 7. Great Mosque of Djenné, Mali

 The Great Mosque in Djenné city, Mali, which is in West Africa, is 100m long and 40m wide, the world’s largest mud brick building.
 The architecture of this mosque and other adobe buildings was made by artists and craftsmen of various generations, making them impermeable to rainwater.

 8. National Mosque of Malaysia in Kuala Lumpur

 The National Mosque of Malaysia is one of Kuala Lumpur’s most popular tourist attractions as well as one of the most beautiful mosques in the world.
 It has a star-shaped dome that is unique in its kind.
 Also, the roof of the mosque is on 18 sides to indicate the number of Malaysian states.